2023 James Logan Martin Luther King Jr Invitational

 - Summarize your key points clearly at the end

-I debated from 16-19 doing and coached a top 10 parli team in the 19-20 season.
-I now study computer science and economics co 2023.
+I debated from 16-19 doing PF and LD and coached a top 10 parli team in the 19-20 season.
+Davis CS '23.
+This is my sixth year judging and ninth year in the debate-space.

 Three absolute essentials from my friend Zaid's paradigm:

-1. Add me to the email chain before the round starts: vvennela@ucdavis.edu.
-Make sure that the documents are .pdfs.
+1. Add me to the email chain before the round starts: vishnupratikvennelakanti@gmail.com.
+Make sure that the documents are .pdfs (so that I can open it directly within the browser).

 2. Preflow before the round.
 When you walk into the room you should be ready to start ASAP.

 3. I will NOT entertain postrounding from coaches.
-This is absolutely embarassing and if it is egregious I will report you to tab.
+This is absolutely embarrassing and if it is egregious I will report you to tab.
 Postrounding from competitors must be respectful and brief.

 I do not view debate as a game, I view it almost like math class or science class as it carries tremendous educational value.
 I generally dislike how gamified debate has become - especially LD.
 There are a lot of inequities in debate and treating it like a game deepens those inequities.
 Progressive argumentation is a practice which big schools utilize to extend the prep gap between them and small schools.
 Hence, I believe that traditional debate is the MOST educational way to go about this activity.